 Released in 2012, Shiny is an R-package that can be used to create a graphical, web browser based interface.
 The result looks like a website, and allows users to interact with underlying R models without the need to manipulate the source code 3 .
 Shiny has already been widely adopted in many different areas and by various organisations to present the results of statistical analysis 4 .
 Within health economics Shiny is currently being used to conduct network meta analysis 5 and value of information analysis 6, 7 .

 Using Shiny, it is possible to create flexible user interfaces that allow users to specify different assumptions, change parameters, run underlying R code and visualise results.
 The primary benefit of this is that it makes script based computer models accessible to those with no programming knowledge - opening models up to critical inquiry from decision makers and other stakeholders 8 .
 Other benefits come from leveraging the power of R’s many publicly available packages; for example, allowing for publication quality graphs and tables to be downloaded, user specific data-files to be uploaded, open-access data to be automatically updated and, perhaps most importantly, to efficiently run comprehensive probabilistic sensitivity analyses in a fraction of the time that it would take in Microsoft Excel.
-Shiny web applications for R health economic models seem particularly useful in cases where model parameters are highly uncertain or unknown, and where analysis is conducted with heterogeneous assumptions (e.g. for different populations).
-Once an R model and a Shiny application have been created, they can also be easily adapted, making it possible to quickly update the model when new information becomes available.
+Shiny web applications for R health economic decision models seem particularly useful in cases where model parameters are highly uncertain or unknown, and where analysis is conducted with heterogeneous assumptions (e.g. for different populations).
+Examples of well-designed shiny applications include, for example, the the Innovation and Value Initiative's open-source rheumatoid arthritis individual patient simulation model, Bresmed’s ‘IntRface’ application, and the SHARP CKD-CVD outcomes model (Hart et al., 2020, Incerti et al., 2019, Schlackow et al., 2017).

 While, from a transparency perspective, it is preferable that models constructed in R are made open-access to improve replicability and collaboration, it is not a requirement 9 .
 Sensitive and proprietary data and/or models can be shared internally, or through password-protected web applications, negating the need to email zipped folders.

-Several authors have postulated that there is considerable potential in using Shiny to support and improve health economic decision making.
+Once an R model and a Shiny application have been created, they can also be easily adapted, making it possible to quickly update the model when new information becomes available.Several authors have postulated that there is considerable potential in using Shiny to support and improve health economic decision making.
 Incerti et al. (2019) identified web applications as being an essential part of modelling, stating that they "believe that the future of cost-effectiveness modeling lies in web apps, in which graphical interfaces are used to run script-based models" (p.577) 10 .
 Similarly, Baio and Heath (2017) predicted that R Shiny web apps will be the "future of applied statistical modelling, particularly for cost-effectiveness analysis" (p.e5) 11 .
 Despite these optimistic prognoses, adoption of R in health economics has been slow and the use of Shiny seems to have been limited to only a few cases.
 A reason for this might be the lack of accessible tutorials tailored towards an economic modeller audience.

 Here, we provide a simple example of a Shiny web app, using a general four-state Markov model.
 The model is based on the ’Sick-Sicker model’, which has been described in detail in previous publications 12, 13 and in open source teaching materials by the DARTH workgroup 14 .
 The model was slightly adapted to implement probabilistic sensitivity analysis.
+This paper aims to provide a tutorial, designed specifically for those familiar with decision modelling in R, to create web-based user interfaces for R models using R Shiny.

 Methods